Excel Autofit Row Height

 Place your cursor at the bottom of the row.

 Double click as soon as you see the above four side arrow key and you row will be auto-adjusted according to the contents of the row.

-Now similarly to auto adjust the row height for remaining rows we need to first select all the row.
+Similarly, to auto adjust the row height for remaining rows, we need to select all the row first.

-Now simply double click on the bottom of any of the selected rows and all the selected rows will be auto-adjusted.
+Now double click on the bottom of any selected rows, and all the selected rows will be auto-adjusted.

-We can also auto adjust the row height by using the other two methods i.e. “Manual Method” & “Shortcut Method”.
+We can also auto adjust the row height using the other two methods i.e., “Manual Method” & “Shortcut Method.”

 Now all the selected rows height are auto-adjusted.

-One more method is using excel shortcut key options i.e. ALT + O + R + A. After selecting the height of the row that needs to be auto adjustment press the above shortcut key and your row height will be auto-adjusted.
+One more method is using excel shortcut key options i.e., ALT + O + R + A. After selecting the height of the row that needs to be auto-adjusted, press the above shortcut key, and your row height will be auto-adjusted.

-Do not hold keys but simply press one after the other to auto adjust the row height.
+Do not hold keys but press one after the other to auto adjust the row height.